-a) Would the project create capacity or service level problems, or result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact Fire protection? $\boxtimes$
+Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impaci a) Would the project create capacity or service level problems, or result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: Fire protection?
 Less Than Significant Impact.
-Fire suppression services in unincorporated Los Angeles County are provided by the Los Angeles County Fire Department (LACoFD), which has 177 fire stations providing services to 60 cities and the whole unincorporated area of Los Angeles County.
-Development in the unincorporated areas must comply with the requirements of the Fire Code (Title 32), which provides design standards for all development in the unincorporated County.

-The Safety Element Update has several policies that provide support to County emergency providers.
-These policies ensure that response time goals are met through coordination and adequate resources.

-- Policy S 7.2: Support County emergency providers in reaching their response time goals. - Policy S 7.3: Coordinate with other County agencies, such as Public Works, Fire, and the Office of Emergency Management on emergency planning and response activities, and evacuation planning. - Policy S 7.5: Ensure that there are adequate resources, such as sheriff and fire services, for emergency response.

-Although fires are a natural part of the wildland ecosystem, development in wildland areas increases the danger of wildfires to residents, property, and the environment.
-Increased fire frequency is the primary threat to wildland ecosystems, which are adapted to an infrequent fire return interval.
-Wildfires are increasing in frequency and intensity due to climate change, while the capacity of fire agencies to respond to heightened fire risks within their own jurisdictions and to provide mutual aid to other areas is becoming increasingly strained.
-Policies S 7.2, 7.3, and 7.5 will assist the LACoFD in providing the required fire suppression and other emergency response services for the County.
-The impact for this project will be less than significant.
+Fire suppression service provided by the Los Angeles County Fire Department (LA services to 60 cities and the whole unincorporated area cunincorporated areas must comply with the requirements of standards for all development in the unincorporated County. .CoFD), whi of Los Ange ch has 177 fir eles County.
+I re stations properties roviding t in the The Safety Element Update has several policies that provide policies ensure that response time goals are met through coor 1 1 • 1 s.
+These • Policy S 7.2: Support County emergency providers in reaching the ir response tim e goals.
+Policy S 7.3: Coordinate with other County agencies, s Emergency Management on emergency planning and • Policy S 7.5: Ensure that there are adequate resources emergency response. s, such as she riff and fire se rvices, for Although fires are a natural part of the wildland ecosystem, devor of wildfires to residents, property, and the environment.
+In wildland ecosystems, which are adapted to an infrequent for frequency and intensity due to climate change, while the cap fire risks within their own jurisdictions and to provide mutistrained.
+Policies S 7.2, 7.3, and 7.5 will assist the LACoFD other emergency response services for the County.
+The impart creased fire fire return in pacity of fire ual aid to ot in providing frequency is the state of the s he primary to res are incre spond to hei ecoming incre fire suppress threat to easing in ghtened reasingly sion and Sheriff protection? \boxtimes

-Sheriff protection?